Filing Bankruptcy On Payday Loans

-A payday loan is a short-term loan made by a payday lender.
-By short-term, I mean the loan will usually be due in full by the next payday.
-The amounts involved are usually relatively small, less than $1,000.00.
+A payday loan is a short-term loan made by a payday loan lender.
+“Short-term” means the loan will usually be due in full by the next payday.
+The amounts involved are usually relatively small, less than $1,000.00, for a typical payday loan.
 California law regarding payday loans will be discussed later.

 The payday lender will insist that you leave a post-dated check for the balance or authorize a bank debit for the balance which will automatically occur on the loan’s due date, which is your pay day.